cblanquera/intime/README.md

-# SPEC: Proof of InTime
+# SPEC: In Time Blockchain

 Proofs are designed to prevent the congestion of block entries in the blockchain by simply making it slower to confirm blocks.
 First to find the